UIUC-Helium-Recovery/.github/documentation/summer-goals.md

 - [ ] Update 5's reading.txt and lost data
     - [ ] Update 7 from 27
     - Make a python script that will update reading.txt and fill in the missing data
-    - Consult with Eric about how to implement this, because Rebecca's programs depend on the reading.txt files and the csvs

 - [ ] Clean up scripts and organize RPI file structure
     - Format, comment, and add type hints and docstrings to python files